drae/templatedsecret-controller/README.md

-# secretgen-controller
+# templatedsecret-controller

 A Kubernetes controller for generating secrets.

 ## Overview

-secretgen-controller provides a custom resource for generating and managing Kubernetes secrets:
+templatedsecretsecret-controller provides a custom resource for generating and managing Kubernetes secrets:

 - **SecretTemplate**: Generate secrets with various types of data (certificates, passwords, SSH and RSA keys)